|

 errors, and notifications.
 Many online banking or account management

+systems use pop-ups as part of their workflow.
 If your web site uses automatic pop-up windows, you should

 reconsider.
 The best use for pop-ups is when you want to define